alessioborgi/BioHeat_PINNs/README.md

 # BIOHEAT_PINNs: Temperature Estimation with Bio-Heat Equation using Physics-Informed Neural Networks
 ## CONTAINER INSTRUCTIONS

+This repository provides the implementation of temperature estimation using the Bio-Heat equation with Physics-Informed Neural Networks (PINNs).
+The focus is on improving hyperthermia treatment by controlling temperature distribution in both 1D and 2D domains.
+The repository contains code and data to simulate temperature profiles using PINNs for medical applications like hyperthermia treatment.

 #### These are the commands to run in the Terminal to build the Container and so on.
 - Open **Docker**